mn-ahmed/forge.api.postman/README.md

 At the next window that opens, click ‘Import’.<br />
 ![](images/import-env.png)

-And either choose the file ***forge.api.postman_environment.json*** from the repository or download it directly from [here](forge.api.postman_environment.json).
+And either choose the file ***forge.api.postman_environment.json*** from the repository or download it directly from [hre](autodesk.forge.developer.app.postman_environment.json) and [here](autodesk.forge.bim360.intge.postman_environment.json).

-Next, click on 'Autodesk View & Data API Production Server' link to enter the edit mode:
+Next, click on 'Autodesk Forge API Production Server' link to enter the edit mode:

 ![](images/edit-env.png)

-Finally, enter your Autodesk View & Data API keys, and click 'Update'.
+Finally, enter your Autodesk Forge API keys, and click 'Update'.
 ![](images/edit-key-env.png)